Bebe Rexha Shows Off Cleavage In Plunging Navy Blue Dress On Instagram

-Bebe Rexha likely got more than a few pulses racing in her Instagram following on Saturday when she showed up on her followers’ timelines in a sparkly navy blue dress with a plunging neckline.
-The singer started the video with a flip of her wavy blond hair as she sent a coquettish look over her shoulder at the camera.
-Bebe then playfully shows off her curvy posterior by holding the fabric close to her body to emphasize the roundness of her derriere.
+Bebe Rexha likely got more than a few pulses racing on Instagram Saturday when she showed up on her followers’ timelines in a sparkly navy blue dress with a plunging neckline.
+The singer started the shared video with a flip of her wavy blond hair as she sent a coquettish look over her shoulder at the camera.
+Bebe then playfully showed off her curvy posterior by holding the fabric close to her body to emphasize the roundness of her derriere.
 Then, she turned around to reveal the garment’s alluring bodice.

-She shimmied towards the camera with her hands on her waist and cupped her cleavage at one point.
-Near the end of the clip, she positioned herself very close to the camera which allowed her followers to get a great view of sparkles on her eyelids.
-Bebe also sported her signature makeup look, dramatic dark “cat” eyeliner, and mascara.
+Bebe shimmied towards the camera with her hands on her waist and cupped her cleavage at one point.
+Near the end of the clip, she positioned herself very close to the camera which allowed her followers to get a great view of the sparkles on her eyelids.
+Bebe also sported her signature makeup look, dramatic dark cat eyeliner, and mascara.

 As of this writing, the video has been viewed more than 150,000 times and over 1,000 Instagram users have commented on it so far.
 In those comments, fans raved over the singer’s physical appearance.